klickyfan/development-machine-builder/README.md

        Information about Visual Studio and Visual Studio Code extensions can be found [here](https://marketplace.visualstudio.com).

-       To list all appx packages (applications you may want the script to remove):
+       To list all appx packages ("crap" applications you may want the script to remove):
        ```
        Get-AppxPackage | Format-Table -Property Name,Version,PackageFullName
        ```

-    3. If you want Postgres to be installed, add these lines, with the password you'd like, at the end of the list of Chocolatey packages,
+    3. If you want to install Postgres, add these lines, with the password you'd like, at the end of the list of Chocolatey packages,

         ```
        {